moaheux/ghgsat/README.md

 # ghgsat

 This project is the answer to the proposed ghgsat challenge.
-The aim of the project is to extract matadata from a .sexp file.
-And then display the information.
+The aim of this project is to extract matadatas from a .sexp file.
+And then display the informations.
 This project must be cross plateform and run on X86 and ARM device.

 To compile: